 2. Eagou Diary L-Lysine Drops for Cats

-This liquid supplement is formulated for straightforward daily use, with a roasted chicken flavor that mixes easily into food or water.
-It includes L-Lysine, vitamins, and other natural ingredients to support immune health and relieve allergy symptoms.
-The gentle composition makes it suitable for cats and kittens of all ages.
+This liquid supplement has a smooth consistency and a roasted chicken flavor, making it easy to blend into your cat’s food or water.
+It’s designed for daily use and contains L-Lysine, vitamins, and other nutrients to support immune health and help with allergy symptoms.
+The gentle formula is suitable for cats and kittens at any life stage.

 What We Like: